Pumpkin for Cats: Enjoy The Benefits Year Round

 Soluble Fiber Foods

-Pumpkin, of course, it a great source of soluble fiber but it isn't the only one.
-Other foods that contain soluble fiber include:
+Pumpkin, of course, is a great source of soluble fiber but it isn't the only one.
+Other popular foods that contain soluble fiber include:

 What is Insoluble Fiber

-Differing insoluble fiber is the fact that it does not dissolve in water.
+Insoluble fiber differs in the fact that it does not dissolve in water.
 Insoluble fiber remains intact as the food moves through the gastrointestinal tract.
-Insoluble fiber is known to help the body feel full for longer as well as lower the risk of many diseases including cardiovascular disease, diabetes, obesity, metabolic syndrome (and many others).
+Insoluble fiber is known to help the body feel full for longer, as well as lower the risk of numerous diseases, including cardiovascular disease, diabetes, obesity, and metabolic syndrome (just to name a few).

 Insoluble Fiber Foods

 Benefits of Pumpkin for Cats